Oxygenation Index Calculator

 What is oxygenation?

 In medicine, oxygenation is the process of adding oxygen to a person's blood.
 It depends on the amount of gas inhaled, the concentration of oxygen in it, as well as the cellular or fluid barrier present in the lungs.
-(You can check your own maximal O₂ capacity in our VO₂ max tool).
+(You can check your own maximal O₂ capacity in our VO₂ max runners calculator).

 Oxygenation may happen the physiological way – through the lungs – or by use of a state-of-the-art machine – known as ExtraCorporeal Membrane Oxygenation (ECMO).
 You can think of ECMO as an artificial, short-term replacement of the human lungs and heart.